Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 (4) productlist20230425.csv
 -Similar to file 3, with a wider selection outside the top 20,000 (100,000 + products)

+(5) output_list_counts_all20230508.csv
+- A short summary list of brands and the number of times they occur on the platform in total

 * Note: file 3 and 4 are first used to draw a sample from in this analysis.
 File 1 and 2 are used directly in preparing the data and the analysis.
 ```